bdoolaeghe/cqrs-workshop/workshop8-cdc.md

 *NB: you can have a look to the embedded [debizium engine documentation](https://debezium.io/docs/embedded/#in_the_code) and [postgres connector](https://debezium.io/docs/connectors/postgresql) for more details*

-# Implement a new data projection orders reporting
+# Implement a new data projection (`order_report`)
 We now want to create a new *orders reporting* in a CQRS way using Debezium.
-The goal is to feed the new table `order_report`, containing the last ordering date for each sold product, with its price:
+The goal is to be able to report from the new table `order_report`, the last ordering date for each sold product, with its price:

 |product_reference|product_name          |price|last_order_date|
 |-----------------|----------------------|-----|---------------|